You Don't Need a Plane Ticket to Live in English

 I hear this so often from my adult students.
 They look at their busy lives—work, children, aging parents—and they feel like their dream of mastering English is impossible because they can’t leave Japan.

-But here is a secret: Geography does not guarantee fluency.
+But here’s a secret: geography does not guarantee fluency.

 I have met people who lived in New York for 3 years and still can’t speak English.
 Why?
 Because they lived in a Japanese community, ate Japanese food, and watched Japanese TV.